 How long we keep your personal data

-We will only keep your personal data for as long as we need to fulfil the purpose(s) for which it was collected and for so long afterwards as we consider may be required to deal with any questions or complaints that we may receive about our administration of the Fund, unless we elect to retain your data for a longer period to comply with our legal and regulatory obligations.
-In practice, this means that your personal data will be retained for the greater of the following periods:
+We will only keep your personal data for as long as we need it to administer the Fund and to deal with any questions or complaints that we may receive about this, unless the law requires us to keep it for a longer period.
+In practice, this means that your personal data may be retained for the greater of:

 You have a right to access and obtain a copy of the personal data that the Administering Authority holds about you and to ask the Administering Authority to correct your personal data if there are any errors or it is out of date or incomplete.
 In very limited circumstances, you may also have a right to ask the Administering Authority to restrict the processing of your personal data, or to transfer or (in extremely limited circumstances, such as where your personal data is no longer needed for the purpose for which it is being processed) erase your personal data.
 You should note that we are not obliged to erase your personal data if we need to process it for the purposes of administering the Fund.